After a difficult year and months of rain, thethis this year's harvest is marked by significant variation and disappointing yields.

 There are two main categories of wheat:

-• VRMs = Varieties Recommended by the Milling Industry, which are a limited selection of varieties that can be used alone or in blends.
+• VRMs = Varieties Recommended by the Flour Milling Industry, which are a limited selection of varieties that can be used alone or in blends.

-In these two categories, we distinguish between:
+Within these two categories, we distinguish between:

-• Bread wheat with a protein content between 11.5 and 12.5%
+• Bread wheat with a protein content between 11.5% and 12.5%

-The Specific Weight (SW) of wheat
+The Specific Gravity (SG) of wheat

 💡 Did you know?